 If you use the formula above with an empty cell, you'll get "Sat" as a result, since zero in the Excel date system is treated as "00-Jan-1900", which is a Saturday.
 To work around this issue, you can adjust the formula like this:

 In this case, enter the weekday names you want to return (abbreviated or not) as values in CHOOSE, after the first argument.
-WEEKDAY will extract a weekday number, and CHOOSE will use this number to return the nth value in the list.
-This works because WEEKDAY returns a number 1-7 that corresponds to a given day of the week.
+The WEEKDAY function will return a number between 1-7, and CHOOSE will use this number to return the corresponding value in the list.
 With default settings, Sunday = 1 and Saturday = 7.
 See WEEKDAY for more info.

 CHOOSE is more work to set up, but it is also more flexible, since it allows you to map a date to any values you want (i.e. you can use values that are custom, abbreviated, not abbreviated, different language, etc.)